seansfkelley/nas-download-manager/README.md

 ## About

-Synology Download Station allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
-Synology Download Station is implemented with a focus on stability and clarity in the UI.
+Synology Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
+Synology Download Manager is implemented with a focus on stability and clarity in the UI.

 ### Features